 Create the first stage of the new Automation.
 The first stage should relate to the Event which triggers the Automation.
-In this example it would be the web registration.
+In this example, it would be web registration.

 Press the plus sign under start to add this first Node > In our example the Building Block will be 'Event' > 'Web Registration' should be selected as Event Type.

 The next Node should trigger anybody that registers via the website to be put into the Static group/Mailing List that we created.

 Therefore, the Building Block should be 'Action' > Action Type 'Join Group' > Group should be our Mailing List.

 Create a new Node to make sure all individuals within the Mailing List are sent the Welcome Email Campaign.